ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 ## Before you begin
 {: #prereqs}

-- Install all the necessary command line (CLI) tools by [following these steps](https://{DomainName}/docs/cli?topic=cloud-cli-ibmcloud-cli#overview).
+- Install all the necessary command line (CLI) tools by [following these steps](https://{DomainName}/docs/cli?topic=cloud-cli-getting-started).
 You need the optional CLI infrastructure plugin.
-- Login to {{site.data.keyword.cloud_notm}} via the command line.
-See [CLI Getting Started](https://{DomainName}/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud-cli) for details.
 - Check for user permissions.
 Be sure that your user account has sufficient permissions to create and manage VPC resources.
 For a list of required permissions, see [Granting permissions needed for VPC users](/docs/vpc-on-classic?topic=vpc-on-classic-managing-user-permissions-for-vpc-resources).
 - You need an SSH key to connect to the virtual servers.
 If you don't have an SSH key, see the [instructions for creating a key](/docs/vpc?topic=vpc-getting-started-with-ibm-cloud-virtual-private-cloud-infrastructure#prerequisites).
 - You need another SSH key to connect to the classic infrastructure virtual server.
 If you don't have such an SSH key, see [Adding an SSH key](https://{DomainName}/docs/infrastructure/ssh-keys?topic=ssh-keys-adding-an-ssh-key).